 There is a new service called SHERPA/FACT designed to help authors to check whether their target journal complies with their funder’s policy.

-The RCUK now support the payment of APCs through block grants to universities.
-These charges will be paid to publishers through systems at the university.
-Researchers are no longer able to factor the cost of APCs into their RCUK funding bids.
+The UK Research Councils support the payment of APCs through block grants to universities.
+These charges may be paid to publishers through systems at the university.
+Researchers are no longer able to factor the cost of APCs into their Research Council funding bids.

-If you have a paper which arose from a grant from one of the RCUK funding bodies, and you submitted your paper on or after 1st April 2013, you may be entitled to RCUK funding to pay this charge.
-Please complete the RCUK Open Access Funding Request form, ideally before submitting your paper to a journal.
+If you are currently submitting a paper for publication which arose from a grant from one of the UK Research Councils, you may be entitled to funding to pay this charge.
+Please complete the Research Councils Open Access Funding Request form, ideally before submitting your paper to a journal.

 If you experience any problems in using this form please contact: email@example.com

-- The RCUK are checking compliance with their policies.
-Therefore, it is important that RCUK funded researchers comply with the OA policy.
+- The Research Councils / UKRI are checking compliance with their policies.
+Therefore, it is important that Researtch Council funded researchers comply with the OA policy.
 Not complying could adversely affect future funding opportunities.